 Soybean seed from China was planted by a colonist in the British colony of Georgia in 1765.
 Benjamin Franklin sent some soybean seeds to a friend to plant in his garden in 1770.
 Soy sauce had been popular in Europe and the British colonies in America before soybean seeds arrived.
 It wasn’t until 1851 that soybean seeds were distributed to farmers in Illinois and the corn belt states.
 This seed was a gift from a crew member rescued from a Japanese fishing boat in the Pacific Ocean in 1850.
 In the 1870s soybeans increased in popularity with farmers who began to plant them as forage for their livestock.
 The plants flourished in the hot, humid summer weather characteristic of North Carolina.
 By the turn of the century, the United States Department of Agriculture was conducting tests on soybeans and encouraging farmers to plant them as animal feed.

-In 1904, the famous American chemist, George Washington Carver (pictured right) discovered that soybeans are a valuable source of protein and oil.
+In 1904, the famous American chemist, George Washington Carver (pictured left) discovered that soybeans are a valuable source of protein and oil.
 He also realized the benefits of soybeans for preserving good quality soil.
 Mr. Carver encouraged cotton farmers to “rotate” their crops in a three-year plan so that peanuts, soybeans, sweet potatoes or other plants would replenish the soil with nitrogen and minerals for two seasons, and then the third year farmers planted cotton.
 To the surprise of many farmers, this produced a far better cotton crop than they had seen for many years!

 In 1919 William Morse co-founded the American Soybean Association and became its first president.
 At the time farmers used only 20 proven varieties of soybeans.
 Morse recognized that there was much potential to be discovered in the soybean plant.
 In 1929, Morse spent two years gathering soybeans in China.
 He brought back more than 10,000 soybean varieties for agricultural scientists to study.
 Morse understood that new, improved varieties meant better production for farmers.